top of page

 Once we have gathered the information, I explain what the symptoms are most likely related to.
 This includes:

-• the probable cause
+• The probable cause

-• conditions that seem unlikely
+• Conditions that seem unlikely

-• conditions that must not be missed
+• Conditions that must not be missed

-• whether the situation is urgent or routine
+• Whether the situation is urgent or routine

-• what needs investigating• what does not need investigating
+• What does not need investigating

 The aim is not to alarm you, nor to offer false reassurance — but to give you a realistic, senior medical opinion.
+Patients often tell me, “I feel calmer now.
+I finally understand what is happening.”

 Step 5: Deciding What Tests (If Any) Are Needed

 Not every consultation leads to tests.
 In fact, many problems can be understood without them.
+But when investigations are appropriate, we discuss:

-• which tests make sense
+• Which tests make sense

-• why each test is useful
+• Why each test is useful

-• what information it will give
+• What information it will give

-• what it cannot rule out
+• What it cannot rule out

-• whether it needs to be done urgently or routinely
+• Whether it needs to be done urgently or routinely

 Depending on the situation, you may be able to book:

-• blood tests
+• Blood tests

 • ECG